 - 1. Earth to Orbit transportation.
 While we have rockets that can lift people and supplies from Earth to orbit, existing vehicles are completely inadequate for space settlement.
 They are like the Viking galleys that first brought Europeans to North America, incapable of sustaining real settlements.
 We need the equivalent of the sailing ships that later brought tens of thousands to the "new world." - 2.
 Large scale orbital construction.
 Space settlements need to be big, kilometer scale at least.
-Residents will rarely leave the settlement, so a little can 20-30 meters across isn't going to work.
+Residents will rarely leave the settlement, so a can 20-30 meters across will be inadequate.
 I live in a California beach town about a kilometer and a half in each dimension.
 It would be a little cramped, but I can image living in town almost all the time.
-Indeed, our peasant ancestors rarely traveled more than a kilometer or two from the place of their birth.
-Note that the largest of today's spacecraft, the International Space Station (ISS) living areas are divided into modules, the largest of which is 8.5m long and 4.3m across whereas typical space settlement designs are sized at a kilometer or so. - 3.
+Indeed, our peasant ancestors rarely traveled more than a kilometer or two from the place of their birth. - 3.
 Stay Alive in Orbit.
 Every day, every settler will need food, water, and air.
-On Earth food and aiar are produced by an enormous web of life and the water is cleansed and recycled by massive, solar-driven processes.
+On Earth food and air are produced by an enormous web of life and the water is cleansed and recycled by massive, solar-driven processes.
 None of this is available in orbit.
-The ISS and other human spacecraft depend on food brought from Earth, limited water recycling and electromechanical CO2 to O2 conversion.
+The ISS and other human spacecraft depend on food brought from Earth, limited water recycling and electromechanical CO_2 to O_2 conversion.
 For viability, space settlements must reproduce, on a much smaller scale, the biological processes that produce our food, breathable air and clean water.
-Limited experiments have been conducted on Earth.8 - 4.
+Limited experiments have been conducted on Earth.5 - 4.
 Pay For It.
-None of this is going to happen without massive funding to develop the technology, build the infrastructure, and ultimately create functioning orbital space settlements.
-Anyone the least bit familiar with today's financial environment must come to the conclusion that private enterprise can't make money even if they could build a settlement today, and government is not likely to add a fiscal line item for space settlement anytime soon.
+Space settlements will never be built without massive funding to develop the technology, build the infrastructure, and ultimately create functioning orbital space settlements.
+Today's financial environment suggests that private enterprise cannot make money even if they could build a settlement today, and government is not likely to add a fiscal line item for space settlement anytime soon.
 We need another way.